"Forum within the Summit" attracts large turnout at the 2011 State of the Island Economic Summit

 The Public Infrastructure Dilemma

 The 2011 State of the Island Economic Summit in Nanaimo included four pre-Summit sessions on the afternoon of October 18.
 One of these was hosted by Convening for Action on Vancouver Island (CAVI) in association with the VIEA Sustainability Task Force.

-“We had three objectives in convening the ‘Forum within the Summit’.
+FORUM OBJECTIVES: “We had three objectives in convening the ‘Forum within the Summit’.
 First, we were to CELEBRATE the collaboration that is happening in the Comox Valley.
 Secondly, and in building on what the Comox Valley has accomplished to date, we wish to START an Island-wide conversation about the ’20-80 Rule’ for infrastructure liability,” explains Kim Stephens, Executive Director for the Partnership for Water Sustainability.

 “The ’20-80 Rule’ is shorthand for the fact that the initial capital cost of infrastructure is about 20% of the life-cycle cost.
 The other 80% largely represents a future unfunded liability.
 Historically, we have not thought about or planned for replacement of aging infrastructure.
 Governments are now challenged to find the money to mitigate this liability.”

 “The third objective was to paint the big picture for WATER SUSTAINABILITY on Vancouver Island.
 It is all about influencing choices by indiviiduals and organizations.
 We use the term ‘sustainability’ as a lens for considering approaches that influence choices.
 A key message is that we must get it right at the front-end of the land development process in order to achieve long-term sustainability, especially financial.” concludes Kim Stephens.